-A great deal of successful language learning comes from experiences in which the learning is largely unconscious.
-In offering these books, we hope that the students' interest in the career information presented will facilitate their learning to communicate more easily in English.
+Much successful language learning is not conscious.
+In offering these books, it is hoped that the student's interest in the career will enhance his or her ability to communicate fluently in English.

 EUGENE J. HALL Washington, D.C.

 TABLE OF CONTENTS